skybet/native-tech-test/README.md

 Spend up to 6 hours over no more than 5 days on this.
 We expect to see regular commits to Git with meaningful commit messages.

+You will write this in Objective-C for iOS & Java for Android

 You should not use a code generation tool/frameworks

 For Android apps we expect you to use the latest version of Android Studio, and for iOS the latest version of XCode.
+No Beta versions.

 ## What to submit